1 - Clan Amir: A Fighting Heritage

 The 5th Claymore

 At 7:00 p.m. on 4 January, 1983, the night before she’s due to report, Jessica walks up to the guardhouse of her new barracks.
 She reports in and she seeks directions to the barracks hut for 2nd platoon, A Company.
 The Duty Officer checks her ID, hands her a map with the hut marked, and dismisses her.
 After studying the map for a moment she heads off to find her bed.
-She finds the hut; it’s empty because she’s the first Sword to arrive.
+She finds the hut which is empty because she’s the first Sword to arrive.
 Picking a cot near the door she starts putting her gear away.
 Ten minutes later she’s finishing her unpacking when a Warrant Officer, the Regimental Sergeant Major (RSM), walks into the otherwise empty barracks.

 Nodding at her he sits down on a chair while saying, “Corporal Tandar, I presume!”
 This is clearly a statement and not a question.